 The situation when the windows path too long message appears:

 Destination path too long – when you try to copy or move files to this destination

 File name too long to copy – when you try to edit/rename the file name

 Source path too long – when you try to copy or move from this source

 Filename too long to delete – when you try to delete the file

-The following article will try to fix this issue using best methods.
+The following article will try to fix this issue using the best methods.
 First to try to fix temporary for certain files/folders.
 After that to try to fix for permanent.

 Shorten the name of the parent folder

 This is not always applicable and especially if you have a lot of files that are exceeding the length limit.
-This method is applicable when you have few files/folders to move/delete/copy.
+This method is applicable when you have a few files/folders to move/delete/copy.

 Temporarily rename the file extension to text